Supreme Court opens new term at the center of America’s bitter political divide

 But the dissenting judge said the question of whether the individual mandate is constitutional is “purely academic.”
 What matters, said Judge Carolyn Dineen King, is the decision by the 2017 Congress that “left the rest of the Affordable Care Act in place.”

-Ginsburg was part of the majority in both previous challenges to the ACA,and Barrett has written critically about the legal underpinnings of Obamacare and Roberts’s decisions upholding it.
+Ginsburg was part of the majority in both previous challenges to the ACA, and Barrett has written critically about the legal underpinnings of Obamacare and Roberts’s decisions upholding it.

 But even lawyers who have been supportive of past challenges say this one seems a long shot.